 - Take breaks.
 It may seem counterintuitive when you need to get a job done as fast as possible, but experience shows us that occasional short breaks more than compensate for the time you ‘lose’ on them.
 The longer you work, the less efficiently your brain functions.
 There comes a time when you simply stare at the screen, unable to think about another word to type.
 Short breaks (preferably combined with bouts of physical exercise) won’t restore your brain to full capacity, but they will still recharge you a little bit and make it easier to go on;

 - Keep yourself hydrated.
+Those wondering how to write an essay in one night tend to forget that the process is not just about having tons of coffee and eating snacks.
+It’s about keeping your body and brain hydrated.
 Water is essential for proper functioning of the brain and your energy levels, and caffeinated drinks cannot serve as a replacement.
 So, get a bottle of water and keep it close at hand;

 - Make sure you don’t get distracted.
 Writing at night has its benefits, as most people are asleep, and there are fewer things in your immediate vicinity to call for your attention.
 Nevertheless, you should take care to eliminate all the potential distractions, especially those that you know are attractive for you.
 Turn off your smartphone, disable notifications in social media and email.
 Even better, use some blocking software like RescueTime to prevent yourself from visiting your favorite websites – you are going to work using the Internet, so these are especially dangerous for your concentration.

 How to Write Research Paper in One Night: 5 Preparation Tips to Follow at Night